Salivary gland tumors

 The salivary glands are located around the mouth.
 They produce saliva, which moistens food to help with chewing and swallowing.

-There are three pairs of major salivary glands.
-The largest are the parotid glands, located in each cheek over the jaw in front of the ears.
-Two submandibular glands are at the back of the mouth on both sides of the jaw.
+There are three main pairs of salivary glands.
+The parotid glands are the largest.
+They are located in each cheek above the jaw in front of the ears.
+Two submandibular glands are at the back of the mouth.
+They are on both sides of the jaw.
 Two sublingual glands are under the floor of the mouth.
-There are also thousands of minor salivary glands around the rest of the mouth.
+There are also thousands of small salivary glands around the rest of the mouth.

 Salivary gland tumors are rare, especially in children.
-Swelling of the salivary glands is most commonly due to:
+Swelling of the salivary glands is mostly due to:

-The most common type of salivary gland tumor is a slow-growing noncancerous (benign) tumor of the parotid gland that gradually increases the size of the gland.
-However, some of these tumors can be cancerous (malignant).
+The most common type of salivary gland tumor is a slow-growing noncancerous (benign) tumor of the parotid gland.
+The tumor gradually increases the size of the gland.
+Some of these tumors can be cancerous (malignant).

-- A firm, usually painless swelling in one of the salivary glands (in front of the ears, under the chin, or on the floor of the mouth); the size of the swelling gradually increases.
+- Firm, usually painless swelling in one of the salivary glands (in front of the ears, under the chin, or on the floor of the mouth); size of the swelling gradually increases.